short let regulations in UK

 • It’s rented out for at least 70 nights.

-Some thresholds vary depending on the location, so make sure you check with the local council.
+Some thresholds vary by location, so make sure you check with the local council.
 For instance, if you only rent out one property in England with a value that’s less than £15,000, you might be eligible to apply for small business rate relief.

 What happens if I don’t register my property?